-Sharon is a Senior Lecturer on the BA (Hons) Costume Design & Making course at NTU.
-Currently her specialist teaching areas are millinery, contextual studies, collaborative working and curating.
-With Module Leadership in Contextual Studies across the course, Sharon aims to develop critical thinking skills and an awareness of the interdisciplinary nature of the subject and its impact in all areas of the course and industry.
+Sharon is a Senior Lecturer on our BA (Hons) Costume Design & Making course, and currently specialises in millinery, contextual studies, collaborative working and curating.
+With Module Leadership in Contextual Studies across the course, it’s Sharon’s goal to build our undergraduates’ critical thinking skills: furthermore, she aims to develop their awareness of the interdisciplinary nature of the subject, and its impact and applications throughout the industry.

-As Course Leader in Millinery she developed a Northern group of practitioners and worked extensively with Hat Works, the Museum of Hatting to support this niche industry.
-Other elements of her academic work include devising and teaching on Masters level programmes and developing and running a Short Courses Business Unit; delivering Art & Design courses to all ages and abilities.
-Her research work has explored the semiotics and meaning within objects and textiles, underpinned with a sustainable practice, collaborative context and taking academia into the wider world.
+As Course Leader in Millinery, Sharon developed a Northern group of practitioners and worked extensively with Hat Works – the Museum of Hatting – to support this niche industry.
+Other aspects of her academic work include devising and teaching on Masters level programmes, coordinating a Short Courses Business Unit, and delivering art and design courses to all ages and abilities.
+Her research work has explored the semiotics and meaning within objects and textiles – jointly underpinned by collaborative commitments to sustainable practice, and bringing academia into the wider world.

 Bainbridge, S. 2017 From Fibre to Fabric.
 Creating Innovative Learning Perspectives on Yorkshire’s Wool Heritage through collaborative practice p106 in

 Merrill, B. Gonzales-Monteagudo, J. et al (Eds) 2017 Adult Learning, Educational Careers and Social Change Seville, University of Seville/ESREA ISBN:978-84-617-8989-4